shakyaprasen/pokedex-app/README.md

 Search using name, habitat, gender and their region(generation)

-Contains lazy loading for loading DOM elements onto the viewport.

 To run - `npm install`
        - `ng serve`
        - Navigate to `http://localhost:4200/` and wait for the Pokedex to load data